chris-townsend/where-next/TESTING.md

 *[As a User, I can see the date of when the comment has been published so that I know how old the comment is](https://github.com/chris-townsend/where-next/issues/27)*

+- In the backend repository, I have imported *naturaltime* to display a more user-friendly timestamp indicating when a comment has been added.

 ![Comment date](src/docs/testing/user-testing/comment-date.webp)

 #